SELECTION OF QUESTIONS AND ANSWERS

 Why don't our instructors teach in a few days instead of spreading the instructional material over a year?
 It is for our students' benefit.
 Students need time to develop the appropriate skills, which will not only improve their kungfu but also enrich their daily life.
 The students also need time to adjust themselves to the new levels of energy, otherwise they will over-train with adverse results.

 Then, why do I teach a year's material in a few days?
 It is also for the students' benefit.
 For obvious reasons, it is not feasible for students to learn from me over a year like in a regular class.
 So I condense the material into a few days so that more deserving students all over the world can benefit.

 My courses and the regular classes taught by our instructors complement each other.
 The focus of my course is to learn.
 The focus of the regular classes is to practice.
 Learning constitutes only 5% of practical success; the remaining 95% is practice.
-Students in our school are indeed lucky to have these two learning opportunities that complement each other.
+Students in our school are indeed lucky to have these two learning and the practicing opportunities that complement each other.

 The Intensive Shaolin Kungfu Course is unbelievable.
 It covers material ranging from beginners' to masters' level.
 You will learn all that you need to become a genuine master.

 The main reason I am emailing you is to ask for advice in two matters.
 Firstly it is somewhat odd but my situation started after practice a few months ago when I was walking around and then relaxing.
 I started having visions.
 The earliest one began with me as a very young boy except it wasn't me as I am now, I was learning a Tiger Kungfu similar to my experience in Post 20 in my training journal.

 I recall vague images of some brutal training as well as pleasant chi kung and meditation in a beautiful garden.
 Then some time later I started getting images of wandering the streets, stumbling around and getting into many fights as well as demonstrating kung fu, and receiving a few coins for food and drink.